christophertacon/Blog/tools-pelican/content/text-editors-sublime/Sublime-is-sublime.rst

 	    "cmd": ["make"]
 	}

 In here we will place our commands that we would normally type as a bash command.
-To start we need to give a coommand to navigate to where the ``Makefile`` is and then use it.
+To start we need to give a command to navigate to where the ``Makefile`` is and then use it.
 The most robust way to do this is to start from a known point i.e. your home.
 In the case of the virtual appliance we have supplied, the path will be ``~/comp_mod/blogs/tools-pelican``.
 Then we can add the command ``make html`` as shown below.
 It is also good to add a ``selector`` field that means this build system only works on specific file types and will be automatically selected by ST2 (in this case we want it to work on ``text.restructuredtext`` files).

 .. code-block:: json